riverwaysoft/php-converter/README.md

 To write a custom converter you can implement [LanguageGeneratorInterface](./src/Language/LanguageGeneratorInterface.php).
 Here is an example how to do it for Go language: [GoGeneratorSimple](./tests/GoGeneratorSimple.php).
 Check how to use it [here](./tests/GoGeneratorSimpleTest.php).
 It covers only basic scenarios to get you an idea, so feel free to modify it to your needs.

 ## Error list
-Here is a list of errors `dto-converter` can throw and description what to do if you encounter these errors:
+Here is a list of errors `php-converter` can throw and description what to do if you encounter these errors:

 ### 1. Property z of class X has no type.
 Please add PHP type
 It means that you've forgotten to add type for property `a` of class Y. Example: